 Babies born with mosaic Down syndrome can have the same features and health problems

-as babies born with trisomy 21 or translocation Down syndrome.
-However, it is possible
+as babies born with trisomy 21 or translocation Down syndrome, where the extra chromosome

 Understanding mosaic Down syndrome